JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 EjbRelationshipRole getEjbRelationshipRole2();
 ```

-The first method will return the DOM element for the first subtag named `<ejb-relationship-role>`, and the second --- for the second one.
+The first method will return the DOM element for the first subtag named `<ejb-relationship-role>`, and the second - for the second one.
-Hence the term "fixed-number" for such children.
+Hence, the term "fixed number" for such children.
-According to DTD or Schema, there should be fixed number of subtags with the given name.
+According to DTD or Schema, there should be a fixed number of subtags with the given name.
 Most often this fixed number is 1; in our case with the relations it is 2.
 Just like attributes, fixed-number children exist regardless of underlying tag existence.
 If you need to delete tags, it can be done with the help of the same `undefine()` method.